-- Release notes All Scientific Use Files are accompanied by release notes that log changes in the data compared to prior versions and list bugs eliminated or at least known.
+- Release Notes All Scientific Use Files are accompanied by release notes that log changes in the data compared to prior Scientific Use File versions and list bugs eliminated or at least known.
 For the latter, short syntax corrections are usually given.
 Please consult these notes when working with the data.
-See also section B.2 for a depiction of the current notes. - Regional data Fine-grained regional indicators from commercial providers (microm, Regiolnfas) are available in our On-site environment.
-The report describes the regional levels covered by these indicators, their content, and how to merge them to the survey data. - Merging matrix This matrix provides an overview of how to link information from different datasets, taking into account the relevant identifier variables. - Weighting reports These reports entail information regarding the design principles of the sampling process and the creation of weights. - Anonymization procedures The document describes the anonymization measures carried out and provides an overview regarding the opportunity to access sensitive data. - Semantic data structure file This data package corresponds to the Scientific Use File but does not contain any observations (purged datasets).
-It provides all metadata including variable names, labels and answering scheme options to be used for exploring the data structure and for preparing analyses. - Survey instruments For each wave, the survey instruments are offered in the form of Scientific Use File (SUF) and field versions.
+See also Section B.2 for a depiction of the current notes. - Regional Data Fine-grained regional indicators from commercial providers (microm, Regiolnfas) are available in our On-site environment.
+The report describes the regional levels covered by these indicators, their content, and how to merge them to the survey data. - Merging Matrix This matrix provides an overview of how to link information from different datasets of the Scientific Use File, taking into account the relevant identifier variables. - Weighting Reports These reports entail information regarding the design principles of the sampling process and the creation of weights. - Anonymization Procedures The document describes the anonymization measures carried out and provides an overview regarding the opportunity to access sensitive data. - Semantic Data Structure File This data package corresponds to the Scientific Use File but does not contain any observations (purged datasets).
+It provides all metadata including variable names, labels and answering scheme options to be used for exploring the data structure and for preparing analyses. - Survey instruments For each wave, the survey instruments are offered in the form of field versions and Scientific Use File (SUF) versions.
 While the field versions consist of the originally deployed instruments (in German only), the SUF versions are enriched by additional information such as variable names and value labels used in the Scientific Use File.
 Please note, that the competence test booklets are not publicly available.